-- A grade of 0 for the test or assignment - A semester grade of F for the course
+- A grade of 0 for the test or assignment

+- A semester grade of F for the course

+- Administrative withdrawal from the course

+- Academic suspension

 Regular attendance is necessary for satisfactory achievement.
 Therefore, it is the responsibility of the student to attend class in accordance with requirements of the course as established by the instructor.